SrNightmare09/crypto-prediction/README.md

 # Cryptocurrency Prediction Help

 #### A cryptocurrency bot which can help you predict future crypto prices through comparing previous crypto prices with actual prices.
-The bot used the method of Death Cross vs Golden Cross, a reliable method for solid predictions of prices, to make plot previously predicted data.
+The bot uses the method of Death Cross vs Golden Cross, a reliable method for solid predictions of prices, to make a plot based on previously predicted data.

 ---
 <img src = "/screenshots/graph.png">